givelotus/lotusd/doc/fuzzing.md

-Should you run into problems with the address sanitizer, it is possible you may need to run `cmake` with `-DCRYPTO_USE_ASM=OFF` to avoid errors with certain assembly code from Bitcoin ABC's code.
+Should you run into problems with the address sanitizer, it is possible you may need to run `cmake` with `-DCRYPTO_USE_ASM=OFF` to avoid errors with certain assembly code from Lotus Core's code.
 See [developer notes on sanitizers](developer-notes.md#sanitizers) for more information.